One of the most bogus phrases in movies and society is “Be true to yourself”. The other most bogus phrase is “delicious salad”.

-While that sounds like it’s some philosophical answer, it’s really just permission to do whatever goofball nonsense you feel like doing.
+While that sounds like it’s some deep answer, it’s really just permission to do whatever goofball nonsense you feel like doing.

 I’m really an angry person inside.
 Whenever I happen to hear smooth jazz anywhere I feel like punching people in the face.

 So I should be true to that?
 That’s what I’m feeling, that’s who I am right?

 Whenever anyone cuts me off in traffic, I want to drive up next to them and throw a half-eaten cheeseburger at them.
 That’s who I am.

 Should I be true to that?